Hendersonville / Henderson County, NC

 The Mineral & Lapidary Museum of Henderson County was established in 1997and houses exhibits from North Carolina, the Smithsonian.
 The collection includes English minerals, Indian artifacts, geodes, fossils, fluorescent minerals and gems.

-Hands On! – A Child’s Gallery provides educational exhibits that stimulate the imagination and motivate learning in a fun, safe, “Hands On!” environment where kids can be kids.
+Hands On! – Children’s Museum provides educational exhibits that stimulate the imagination and motivate learning in a fun, safe, “Hands On!” environment where kids can be kids.

 Patton Park offers 19 acres with baseball fields, basketball courts, 4 racquetball courts (open Memorial Day-Labor Day), 2 tennis courts, a football field, two pavilions with picnic tables and grills, 2 gazebos, playground, a one-half mile lighted walking trail, an Olympics-sized swimming pool (pool open 7 days during summer season), bathrooms and a skate park.
 Hours for Patton Park and the Skate Park are 7:00am-11:00pm daily.
 Hwy.
 25 N, Hendersonville, NC.
 828-697-3084